 An Enchanted Christmas with the Flower Fairies at Mottisfont

-Twenty original illustrations are on display upstairs, including the Christmas Tree, Holly and Winter Jasmine fairies.
+You'll find an exhibition of the original flower fairy illustrations in the upstairs art gallery, including the Christmas Tree, Holly and Winter Jasmine fairies.
 Instantly recognisable and utterly enchanting, the Flower Fairies still cast a spell years after they were first created in the early 20th century.

 The fairies have sprinkled festive magic around the rest of the house and grounds to create a captivating Christmas.
 Decorations are inspired by the natural winter world the fairies inhabit.
 Indoor and outdoor spaces are dressed with swags of holly and ivy from our own woodlands, creeping moss and twinkling lights.

 The winter garden has been transformed with little fairy dwellings, tucked secretively among the flowering plants.
-There are pixie-sized scenes in the lower corridor, too, leading into a ‘forest’ in the Cellarium, where you’ll find Father Christmas’s cabin.
+There are pixie-sized scenes in the lower corridor, too, leading into a festive ‘forest’ in the Cellarium, with hints of Father Christmas himself.